 Supporting Independent Art Suppliers: A Greener Alternative

-Environmental Consciousness: Independent suppliers often have more control over their supply chains and can prioritize eco-friendly materials and processes.
+Independent suppliers often have tighter control over their supply chains, allowing them to prioritize eco art materials and environmentally responsible processes.

 ARTIST SPOTLIGHT: Plan B (INSTAGRAM).
 Featuring "Kapitalistin narunveto - old amusement park building".